 - Protect, at all times, passwords which enable access to data and the Council's network, business systems, email and internet.
-For further guidance refer to the ICT Service Portal and type 'password' in the search box; - Never use another person's ICT equipment or device without their permission and with anything other than your own credentials; - Never use, or install, any software on the Council's systems unless it has been purchased, issued or approved by ICT Services; and - Always save work related information on the Council's network drives and not on local hard drives.
+For further guidance refer to the ICT Freshdesk Service; - Never use another person's ICT equipment or device without their permission and with anything other than your own credentials; - Never use, or install, any software on the Council's systems unless it has been purchased, issued or approved by ICT Services; and - Always save work related information on the Council's network drives and not on local hard drives/desktop.
 The secure network is backed up and remains available even if your computer fails.